EnzoRoselli/branch-service/README.md

-# My-market (company-service)
+# My-market (branch-service)

 My Market is a project done for our thesis, our intention was to centralize in one place all the offers from small/medium markets which can't afford an own website.
 Also we took this opportunity to learn Cloud Computing using AWS, and focus deeply in Docker and Microservices.

-In this repository you will find the backend code of our company microservice.
+In this repository you will find the backend code of our branch microservice.
 You can find the rest microservices here:
 - user-service: https://github.com/EnzoRoselli/user-service
 - offer-service: https://github.com/EnzoRoselli/offer-service
 - product-service: https://github.com/EnzoRoselli/product-service